ember-cli/ember-try/README.md

 #### `ember try:ember <semver-string>`

-Runs `ember test` or the command in config for each version of Ember that is possible under the semver string given.
+Runs `npm test` or the command in config for each version of Ember that is possible under the semver string given.
 Configuration follows the rules given under the `versionCompatibility` heading below.

 #### `ember try:config`